-There is much to write about in genealogy, on window count; why do we know about it, and what did it mean for our ancestor.
+There is much to write about on window count in genealogy; why do we know about it, and what did it mean for our ancestor.

 Scotland’s Census 1861 was the first to ask household heads to report “number of rooms, with one or more windows”.
 1 The answer was captured in the far right column of the census form, after personal data.
 This placement suggested it was proxy for prosperity.
-In fact, concurrent US censuses asked household heads, for the value of real and personal estate.
+In fact, concurrent US censuses asked for the value of real and personal estate of household heads.
 2 Many genealogy stories, including “Double Genealogy: the Adoption Witness” used windows, to imagine their ancestors’ economic plight.

 The question was stand alone, in terms of inside home environment.
-One might expect the follow-up, “total number of rooms”, if the intent were to evaluate needs of an individual household.
-It would be interesting to know if any drill down, to family level, occurred after the census was taken.
-That is, did outreach services, or research bodies, examine individual family returns, to effect change?
+One might expect a follow-up on “total number of rooms”, if the intent were to evaluate needs of an individual household.
+It would be interesting to know if any drill down occurred after the census was taken to family level.
+That is, did outreach services, or research bodies, examine individual family returns to effect change?
 If known, please comment.

 The intent probably went more toward global application, around administrating the public interest.
 The first clue is that three sets of numbers were rolled up in each Census Enumeration Booklet.
 They can be seen tabulated together, in the header area, as one receives a census from ScotlandsPeople.
 Buildings were counted as inhabited, or not; inhabitants, as male or female.
 Windowed room count was then aggregated with these building and inhabitant data.

 Also to this point, the column placement changed in 1911.1 That census captured windows, where other building data were historically situated – on the left side of the census form.
 The result appears to be a tool, whose value might be seen, in action or funding, at the parish or district level, say, for school boards.